xxfoundation/learn.xx.network/website/docs/intro.md

 :::info How to Contribute
-xx network is a decentralized and open-source project, and we have plans to allow others to submit changes, additions, and corrections via GitLab or GitHub.
-Please check back again later if you wish to contribute!
+xx network is a decentralized and open-source project and we welcome contributions to the project.
+If you wish to contribute to the code please [request access](https://git.xx.network/users/sign_in?redirect_to_referer=yes).
 :::